 I Have Never Met A Set With Too Much Detail.
 It Looks Like Eru Ilúvatar made it.
 This Set Is Just Way Too Good!

 I spit out my water like Blastoise when I saw LEGO® unveiling this set.
-When this set came out in March 2023, almost a year from today, it was the first time in over a decade that I was actually excited about a wickedly expensive Lord of The Rings LEGO® set.
+When this set came out in March 2023, over three years ago now, it was the first time in over a decade that I was actually excited about a wickedly expensive Lord of The Rings LEGO® set.

 Whatever.
 Take my money!